It takes as much imagination to create debt as to create income.

 Now of course, if you’re worried that you currently just don’t have the cash available for a six-month emergency fund, then that’s okay.
 What’s important is that you start building that emergency fund today.
 Allocating $25 to $100 per week is all it takes.
 And if you feel that you just don’t have this cash on hand, then make some sacrifices and give-up your daily coffee, or skip going to the movies and dining out with your friends.
 If you are willing to make these sacrifices you will find available funds to begin building your emergency fund starting today.

 Avoid These Money Mistakes

-Every dollar extra you spend, is one dollar less you can allocate to your emergency fund, or to paying off your debts.
+Every dollar extra you spend is one dollar less you can allocate to your emergency fund, or to pay off your debts.
 These financial mistakes are costly.
 Yes, these choices you make may not seem very significant or dire in the heat of the moment, however little choices over time accumulate and lead to some significant consequences.